Gay Las Vegas

 Cirque Du Soleil shines with seven resident shows now being performed in Vegas: The Beatles Love at the Mirage; Criss Angel Mindfreak Live at the Luxor; Michael Jackson One at the Mandalay Bay; "O" at the Bellagio; Kà at MGM Grand; Zumanity, (Cirque's most erotic/sensual show), at New York New York; and Mystère at Treasure Island.

-Cher will play 18 dates between January 17 and May 19 at Park Theater/ Monte Carlo Resort, and Elton John Million Dollar Piano will play 27 nights between February 9 and May 19, 2018 at Colloseum/ Ceasar's Palace.
+Cher will play 18 dates in 2018, between January 17 and May 19, at Park Theater/ Monte Carlo Resort.
+Elton John Million Dollar Piano will play 27 nights between February 9 and May 19, 2018 at Colloseum/ Ceasar's Palace.
 For tickets to these and other shows around town click Best of Vegas.
 Sin City Times lists shows of LGBTQ interest throughout the year.

 Las Vegas Pride main events take place in October, but there are more ongoing events throughout the year.